 Are you looking for a travelogue and guide to Wari Chora and places under South Garo Hills Tourism?
 If Yes, you are in the right place.

 The popular tourist circuit of Meghalaya includes the districts of Khasi and Jaintia Hills.
-Tourists that love sightseeing or adventure visit the places like Shillong, Sohra, Wahkhen, Dawki, Phe Phe Falls, Mawsynram and Mawryngkhang among others.
+Tourists who love sightseeing or adventure visit places like Shillong, Sohra, Wahkhen, Dawki, Phe Phe Falls, Mawsynram and Mawryngkhang among others.

 South Garo Hills Tourism